flowchart LR

 5.10.1 10.1 Definition

-A common strategy is uncertainty sampling: query the examples on which the current model is least confident, since those lie near the decision boundary and are most likely to refine it.
+The dominant strategy is uncertainty sampling: query the examples on which the current model is least confident, since those lie near the decision boundary and are most likely to refine it.
+For a classifier outputting class probabilities \(p_\theta(y \mid x)\), a natural uncertainty score is the predictive entropy

 5.10.2 10.2 When to Use It